Ugo, Akita: Economy

-The economy of Ugo is based on agriculture, primarily rice cultivation.
+The economy of Ugo is based on agriculture, primarily rice cultivation, with the local "Akita komachi" being nationally famous brand.
+Livestock farming, represented by Japanese black beef, is also important to the economy.

 Ugo is location of the OTC (Orient Technical Center).
 It is a factory of luxury watches.
 OTC owned by Orient Watch Co., Ltd.

 Education

 Ugo has four public elementary schools and one public middle school operated by the town government, and one public high school operated by the Akita Prefectural Board of Education.